 Choosing a battery charger

-When it comes to choosing a battery charger, there is a wide range of options available.
+When it comes to choosing a charger to keep your battery charged, there is a wide range of options available.
 There are countless brands on the market with the most common sizes ranging from 5-25Amps.

 As a general rule, the battery charger should be no bigger than 10% of the batteries Amp Hour rating.
 For most passenger vehicles, the average vehicle battery ranges between 50-70AH.
 This means a 5 Amp charger would be suitable to maintain the starting battery.

 We have a wide range of battery chargers available in our online store.
 We can also offer a FREE Start and Charge Test at our Maroochydore workshop.